-Environmental Science and Policy in the Tropics (Duke University ENV 282A)
+Environmental Science and Policy of the Tropics

 This course encourages students to evaluate the conservation and management of natural resources using tools and perspectives relevant to both the natural and social sciences.
 Students are introduced to issues and problems in environmental science and conservation biology under three main themes: 1) Social and Political History of Costa Rica, 2) Tropical Ecosystem Management, and the 3) Global Environment.

-Culture and Language in Costa Rica (Duke University SP92A)
+Culture and Language in Costa Rica

 This course is intended for students that have a basic to intermediate background of the Spanish language.
 The chief goals are to expand vocabulary and conversational skills, strengthen grammar, and introduce key social, cultural and environmental issues in Costa Rica.
 Students discuss specific topics of the Costa Rican society and learn about the different forms of the Latin American and Costa Rican culture.
 The course, taught entirely in Spanish, introduces new vocabulary and emphasizes grammatical rules within the context of specific themes chosen to enhance students’ familiarity of daily customs or cultural institution that shape daily life.
 Classroom discussions supplemented by listening, writing and reading exercises are the main instructional vehicles used to increase language skills.
 Activities like cooking, music and dance, and lectures on Costa Rican history and sociology are also an integral feature of the course.